 Total Debt Service Ratio = Monthly housing costs/ Gross monthly income

 The housing costs are primarily your mortgage costs and property costs.
-Lenders look at a 28% ratio as desirable, with anything over 36% being excessive.
+Lenders consider a 28% ratio desirable, with anything over 36% being excessive.
 This ratio is sometimes called the 28/36 rule.

 16. Life Insurance Ratio

-The life insurance ratio is simple, but this benchmark should be a starting point.
+The life insurance ratio is simple, but this benchmark should be a starting point for determining life insurance coverage.
 Life insurance is essential for families, particularly with children.
-Single people should consider a policy as well, but their needs may be different.
-Insurance sales folks will use this ratio to start a discussion on your circumstances.
+Single people should also consider a policy, but their needs may differ.
+Insurance sales folks will use this ratio to discuss your circumstances.